Main Admin Accounts

 Admins can give recognitions*, assign groups**, assign/unassign lessons, assign/unassign/grade assessments, create plan templates, share bookshelf resources, and post on a blog within any class in the sites they have permissions for.
 Admins have access to all teachers' classes (including assigned assessments, assigned lessons, gradebooks, and student lists) that are rostered in the sites they have permissions for.

-Admins do not have a Home Module with a notification feed, but rather a District Module.
+Admins do not have a Home Module with a notification feed, but rather a Dashboard Module.
 See below.

 The administrative capabilities of an admin account are: